What Is Diamond Clarity?

-Why SI Diamonds And VS Diamonds Are The Best Value
+Why SI Diamonds And VS Diamonds Have The Best Value

-While the extremely rare Flawless (FL) or Internally Flawless (IF) diamonds are the highest quality diamond clarity, you may want to consider a diamond that won’t break the bank.
-For the best value, select a diamond with inclusions that can’t be seen through the crown without magnification (also known as eye clean diamonds), like a diamond with an SI or VS clarity grade.
-These diamonds are much less expensive and look the same as the higher grades, visually.
+Even though the extremely rare Flawless (FL) or Internally Flawless (IF) diamonds have the highest quality diamond clarity, you may want to consider a diamond that won’t break your bank.
+To get the best value, select a diamond with inclusions that can’t be seen through the crown without magnification (also known as eye clean diamonds), like a diamond with an SI or VS clarity grade.
+These diamonds are much less expensive and looks visually the same as the higher grades.

-Some diamond shapes require a higher clarity grade than others.
-Emerald and Asscher-shaped diamonds (referred to as step cut) are designed with rectangular facets that emphasize transparency and let you see farther down into the diamond, which can make inclusions more visible.
+Some diamond shapes require a higher clarity grade.
+Emerald and Asscher-shaped diamonds are designed with rectangular facets that emphasize transparency and let you see farther down into the diamond, which can make inclusions more visible.
 For these diamond shapes, choose a clarity grade of VS1 or better to ensure that the inclusions will not be visible.